 But we may see more high speed spinal manipulation, often for the management of back and neck pain.
 There is little evidence for the use of these manipulations for any other issue, but even with back pain, research is conflicted.

 The gold standard of evidence – a Cochrane review – in 2011 found a mild, short-term benefit, that was about as effective as other treatments at the time.
-But an update to these findings identified that manipulations are no better than a placebo.
-And we even see similar results in chiropractic journals, so accusations of bias are hard to support.
+A more recent review in the British Medical Journal reached similar conclusions.

 Chiropractors are more likely to treat when it’s not needed